awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/fis_experiment.md

 You have now created an experiment template to send a Spot interruption using Amazon FIS!

+### Challenges

-Given the configuration we used above, Try to answer the following questions:
+Given the configuration you used above, try to answer the following questions.
+Click to expand and see the answers.

-1. How can I change the number of Spot Instances which are being interrupted?
+{{%expand "1.
+How can I change the number of Spot Instances which are being interrupted?" %}}
-2. How can I send an Rebalance Recommendation signal ahead of the Spot Interruption Notification signal?
-3. How can I create an experiment template for interrupting Spot instances launched via the EC2 Fleet?
-4. How can I create an experiment template for interrupting Spot instances launched via RunInstance API?
-5. Can I interrupt an EC2 Spot instances without creating an experiment tempate?

-{{%expand "Show me the answers:" %}}

-1.) **How can I change the number of Spot Instances which are being interrupted?**

 You can change the scope of the identified resources by specifying the `selectionMode` of the target instances in the experiment template.
 AWS FIS selection modes supported shown below can be choosen and the `n` changes per the requirement.
 Example is to choose `PERCENT(25)` to ramdomly interrupt 25% of the identified targets.